LightningLord/flight_paths/README.md

 the return value of this request would be `["OAK", "OGG"]`

 note- the connecting flights can be out of order, but the starting point and ending point of each connection MUST be in order.
-For example, the above query could be airports=PDX,HNL,OAK,PDX,HNL,OGG
+For example, the above query could be `airports=PDX,HNL,OAK,PDX,HNL,OGG` but not `airports=OGG,HNL,PDX,OAK,HNL,PDX`

 ## POST <base_endpoint>/flight_paths.json